 There is a small bathroom downstairs that is shared by all occupants of the house.
 Wifi internet is rural quality, which will not support high bandwidth activity such as live streaming.
 There is also a washer/dryer you are welcome to use.

 Before living with us, you should know we always have indoor dogs, indoor children, and occasionally other indoor animals so we cannot host people with uncontrolled allergies and if you smoke, you will not be able to smoke inside.
 Also, we love our kids and animals but we have become used to the constant mess, smell, chewed item, and LOUD outbursts that they make.
 Furthermore, living in an old house in the country is a guarantee of the occasional wild visitor - no matter how hard we try, our house occasionally gets mice, bugs, bats, etc. So, basically we are asking you to please be open to living with animals and children in the house before you stay here!

 We live in farm country, several miles (about a 2hr walk) from the nearest town which has less than 200 people.
 This area in north central USA is characterized by wide, flat corn and soybean farms as far as the eye can see.
-Residents in this area all have cars (we both drive approximately an hour one way to work each day) so there is no public transportation.
+Residents in this area all have cars (we both drive approximately an hour one way to work each day) and there is no public transportation.
 It's wonderful for finding peaceful time alone, reading books, taking walks, or riding bikes down the country roads.